 1.2.3.3.
-Winning of tender for the construction of a facility for waste sorting and recycling and energy production in the Rishon LeZion area
+Winning of a Tender for the Construction of a Facility for Waste Sorting and Recycling and Energy Production in the Rishon LeZion Area

 On April 10, 2018, notice was received by Zero Waste Ltd. ("Zero Waste"), a corporation held by GES in equal shares with Shikun & Binui ("Shikun & Binui"), whereby Zero Waste was the chosen winner of a BOT tender for the planning, funding, construction and operation of a facility for the sorting and recycling of municipal waste and energy production (the "Project"), which was issued by the Ministry of Finance (the Accountant General) and the Ministry of Environmental Protection.
 The project will be built in the area of the Dan Region Wastewater Treatment Plant (the Shafdan) in Rishon LeZion and its cost during the construction period is estimated at approx. NIS 750 million.
 The execution of the Project is subject to the completion of a financial closing of the Project.
-For further details, see Note 3H to the financial statements as of June 30, 2018 and the Company's immediate report of April 11, 2018 (Ref: 2018-01-036841), which is incorporated herein by reference.
+For further details, see Note 3H to the financial statements as of September 30, 2018 and the Company's immediate report of April 11, 2018 (Ref: 2018-01-036841), which is incorporated herein by reference.